jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 ### udemy course

-## EC2 storage
-# EBS
-- network drive
-- 30GB free per month
-- only attaches to 1 EC2 instance at a time
-- only available in 1 AZ
-- easy to move it to other instance (on deploy)
-- multi attach = to attach to multiple EC2 instance in diff AZs
-# EFS
-- a network file system
-- accessible from multiple EC2 instances across AZs
-# Instance store
-- a hard-drive on the physical server
-- your EC2 instance will be built on a specific type of server
-- good for improved performance, cacheing
-- ephemeral, would need a copy/backup system

 ## CICD
 - summary:
-    - Code Commit = version control
+    - CodeCommit = version control
-    - Code Pipeline = pipeline orchestration
+    - CodePipeline = pipeline orchestration
-    - Code Build = build and test
+    - CodeBuild = build and test
-    - Code Deploy = deploying to EC2
+    - CodeDeploy = deploying to EC2
-    - Code Star = manage activities??
+    - CodeStar = manage activities??
-    - Code Artifact = store, publish, share pkgs
+    - CodeArtifact = store, publish, share pkgs
-    - Code Guru = ML automated code reviews
+    - CodeGuru = ML automated code reviews
-- Code Commit
+- CodeCommit
     - secure - ssh or https for auth
     - encrypted using kms
     - no size limit
     - fully managed
     - open source tool integrations
-- Code Pipeline
+- CodePipeline
     - integrates with all the other tools here
     - configure in stages (like gitlab yml)
         - stages have multiple action groups
     - each pipeline creates artifact(s) in s3
-    - fails and cancels can be sent to cloudwatch
+    - fails and cancels can be sent to CloudWatch
-    - trigger via cloud watch events or with periodic codepipeline checks
+    - trigger via CloudWatch events or with periodic codepipeline checks
     - manual approval an option for triggering a stage
-        - i.e. triggering Code Deploy to prod
+        - i.e. triggering CodeDeploy to prod
         - approver must have GetPipeline and PutApprovalResult IAM perms
+    - can integrate with Cloud Formation
-- Code Build
+- CodeBuild
-    - sources = Code Commit, S3, bitbucket, github
+    - sources = CodeCommit, S3, bitbucket, github
     - buildspec.yml for instructions
         - copies in specified source code files
         - runs specific instructions in phases
             - install, pre_build, build, post_build
         - sounds similar to Dockerfile
-        - runs in Code Build container
+        - runs in CodeBuild container
         - must be in root
         - define env vars here
             - or pull from Secrets Manager or Parameter Store